Local Area Experiences

 a plate of food and a drink on a table

-Hotel Happenings Taco Tuesday at Tidewater
+Taco Tuesday at Tidewater

 Five o'clock on a Tuesday never looked this good.
 Every week from May through October, Tidewater sets up for the best night of the week: tacos, margaritas, and more, served fireside on the Monterey shoreline from 5 to 8 pm.